CenterBLC/N1904/docs/features/cltype.md

 ## Feature description

-The `cltype` feature provides classification for different types of clauses, specifically focusing on verbless, verb-elided, and minor clauses.
-All clauses without explicit value for this this feature are to be regarded Verbal Clauses.
+This feature provides classification for different types of clauses, specifically focusing on verbless, verb-elided, and minor clauses.
+All clauses without explicit value for this this feature are to be regarded verbal clauses.

 ## Feature values